sanko/readonly/README.md

         speed penalty after making the structure immutable
 - ...does not strive to work on perl versions I can't even find a working build of to test against
 - ...has a single, clean API!
+What do all of these different forms of the original Readonly API do?

         use Readonly;
         Readonly  my @array1        => [2];
         Readonly \my @array2        => [2];
         Readonly::Array  my @array3 => [2];
         Readonly::Array1 my @array4 => [2];

-    What do all of these different forms of the Readonly API do?
     Be careful because they all behave very differently.
-Even your version of perl changes how they work.
+Even your version of perl and the contents of the list changes how they work.
+Give up?
+Yeah, me too.
     Bonus: Guess which one doesn't actually make the list items read only.

 - ...does the right thing when it comes to deep vs. shallow structures
 - ...allows implicit undef values for scalars (Readonly inconsistantly